miguelmota/ethereum-development-with-go-book/en/util-go/README.md

+---
+description: Collection of useful Ethereum utility functions in Go.
+---

 # Collection of Utility Functions

 The utility functions' implementation are found below in the [full code](#full-code) section.
 They are generous in what they accept.
 Here we'll be showing examples of usage.